What Do Adventists Believe About the Law of God?

-First, reading and treasuring God’s word.
+Reading and treasuring God’s Word

-“Your word I have hidden in my heart, that I might not sin against You” (Psalm 119:11, NKJV).
+“Your Word I have hidden in my heart, that I might not sin against You” (Psalm 119:11, NKJV).

 Jesus Himself told His disciples:

 “Watch and pray, lest you enter into temptation.
-The spirit indeed is willing, but the flesh is weak” (Matthew 26:41, NKJV)
+The spirit indeed is willing, but the flesh is weak” (Matthew 26:41, NKJV).

-And what if we mess up and sin?
+What if we mess up and sin?

-In fact, the apostle John says:
+The apostle John says:

-But he goes on to say:
+But he goes on with this encouragement:

 “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9, NKJV).